apache/flink/docs/dev/table/hive/hive_functions.md

 - UDAF
 - GenericUDAFResolver2

-Upon query planning and execution, Hive's UDF and GenericUDF are automatically translated into Flink's ScalarFunction, Hive's GenericUDTF are automatically translated into Flink's TableFunction, and Hive's UDAF and GenericUDAFResolver2 are translated into Flink's AggregateFunction.
+Upon query planning and execution, Hive's UDF and GenericUDF are automatically translated into Flink's ScalarFunction, Hive's GenericUDTF is automatically translated into Flink's TableFunction, and Hive's UDAF and GenericUDAFResolver2 are translated into Flink's AggregateFunction.

-To use Hive User Defined Functions, user must set a HiveCatalog backed by Hive Metastore that contains that function as the current catalog, and have to use Blink planner.
+To use a Hive User Defined Function, user have to

+- set a HiveCatalog backed by Hive Metastore that contains that function as current catalog of the session
+- include a jar that contains that function in Flink's classpath
+- use Blink planner.

 ## Using Hive User Defined Functions